TheSharks/JagTag-JS/docs/developers/performance.md

 JagTag-JS is built to work as efficiently as possible while maintaining minimal dependency size.
 As such, JagTag-JS does not incoporate performance optimising modules or replacements for native methods that are allegedly more performant.

 Naturally, performance has been considered during development.
 However, due to developer convenience and language limitations, some concepts sacrifice performance for understandability.
-This document outlines what you can do, in case you wish to improve the performance of the module.

-An asynchronous API for JagTag-JS is not beyond consideration, but we have decided to not implement one for the initial release as the module's performance is quite adequate even with a synchronous API.
+This document intends to alleviate your performance concerns if any.

+## Synchronous API

+You may ask yourself why the API of JagTag-JS is synchronous.
+Won't this lead to thread blocking issues?

+The answer is: **No.** No material ones.
+JagTag-JS only performs very primitive JavaScript operations such as processing strings, which does not incur large performance hits in the first place.

+As such, the common execution time for a single tag (In an isolated environment) is **<= 2 milliseconds**.
+This number does not change notably until very high amounts of tags are present in a single string.
+The number does also not change notably when nesting tags.
+So there is no real need to worry about performance.

 ## Tag quantities

-!!! note
-    This is only a concern in the current iteration of JagTag-JS.
-It will disappear if and when an asynchronous API is implemented.

-As the API of JagTag-JS is synchronous, each tag is parsed before proceeding to the next.
-The performance hit this incurs is not major when dealing with low amounts of tags in a single string (Excluding nested tags, which are covered below).

-However, as the tag count rises, stacking particularly complex tags like Discord-related random selectors or Discord-related search functions has a risk of hampering module performance.
-This may indirectly lead to thread blocking issues.

-While JagTag-JS can theoretically support infinite amounts of tags, parsing speed is adversely proportional to the amount of tags.
-As such it may be a wise idea to limit the number of tags that can be parsed at once to a sensible number.
+While JagTag-JS can theoretically support infinite amounts of tags and parsing is normally very fast, parsing speed is still adversely proportional to the amount of tags.
+As such, and also for good measure, it may be a wise idea to limit the number of tags that can be parsed at once to a sensible number.
 For instance [Spectra](https://github.com/jagrosh/Spectra) caps out at 200 tags.

 This module uses the [matchRecursive](http://xregexp.com/api/#matchRecursive) plugin from [XRegExp](http://xregexp.com) for properly detecting tag boundaries even when they are nested.
 It's recommended to use it to gather data on how many tags are in a single string and throttling the amounts appropriately.